Key Stage 3

 Creative Art

-The Creative Art curriculum is a three-year programme of study that is designed to provide pupils with a broad, balanced, and bespoke creative arts curriculum enabling learners to develop and learn different areas of creative arts including art, drama, and music.
+The Creative Art curriculum is a three-year programme of study that is designed to provide pupils with a broad, balanced, and bespoke creative arts curriculum enabling learners to develop and learn different areas including art, drama, and music.

-Through the Creative Arts curriculum, we intend to engage, or in some cases re-engage, pupils to create a positive ‘can-do’ approach to creative arts.
-In doing so, the aim is to dispel any preconceptions or anxieties that pupils may have from their time in mainstream education.
-Lessons are structured and support a range of mixed abilities and the aim is to develop confidence in the subject whilst allowing pupils a safe space to practice, analyse and develop their work through a 70:30 split of practical and theory.
+Through the Creative Art curriculum, we intend to engage, or in some cases re-engage, pupils to create a positive ‘can-do’ approach to creative arts.
+In doing so, the aim is to dispel and preconceptions or anxieties that pupils may have from their time in mainstream education.
+Lessons are structured and support a range of mixed abilities and the aim is to develop confidence in the subject whilst allowing pupils a safe space to practice, analyse and develop their work through a seventy-thirty split of practical and theory.

 Design Technology (DT)